sebelga/gstore-node-docs/queries/list.md

 ####Override settings

-The global configuration defined on the Schema can be overridden anytime by passing new settings as options argument. `Model.list(options)`
+The global configuration set on the Schema can be overridden anytime by passing a new options object. `Model.list(options)`

 ```js
 const options = {